 What qualifies as a trademark of Southern Arkansas University?

 Any mark, logo, symbol, nickname, letter(s), word(s) or combination of these that can be associated with the University qualifies as a trademark.
 View the Official Style Guide [pdf] for a complete listing.

 A trademark licensing program gives the University control over its logos and marks, thus, ensuring the quality and consistency of all of the University’s merchandise.
 It also enables the University to generate revenue from the sale of merchandise bearing its logos and marks.
 The revenue is used to support and enhance many programs campus wide.
 Outside of the University, the trademark licensing program creates a cooperative and positive working relationship with the manufacturers and retailers who work with the University.

 Who needs a license?

 Anyone wishing to use the marks, logos and symbols of the University must obtain a license.
 It is illegal to reproduce any trademarked logo, symbol, or language, without the express consent of the owner.

 Can an alumni or student group sell products using the University’s marks as a fundraiser?

 Yes, provided a licensed vendor is used to produce the merchandise.
-The complete list is available by emailing Michael Westbrook, Assistant to the President for Special Projects, at firstname.lastname@example.org.
+The complete list is available by emailing Sheryl Edwards, Assistant to the President and Director of Government Relations, firstname.lastname@example.org.